Jewel Box: Creation and Preservation of Dalle de Verre Walls by Gabriel Loire

 The engineering, whereby the floors are hung from beams embedded in the concrete roof deck, allows for open floors around the service core on each floor, producing an immersive lighting effect of the facetted glass walls throughout.
 During the day, the interior is vibrant with the Miami sunlight sparkling through the walls while at night the entire structure glows outward as a brilliant, crystalline work of art.

 In preparation for conversion of the “Jewel Box” into art-, music- and dance studios the National Young Arts Foundation, who assumed possession of the Bacardi Complex, commissioned a study and restoration plan for the glass walls.
 In addition to their wish to preserve this astonishing structure, the owners needed to effectively deaden sound within the building for rehearsal spaces by installing glass walls within the original Dalle de Verre walls.

 Through communications with the Atelier Loire, currently under 3rd generation ownership, on-site survey and inspection, and research, a plan was developed to clean and conserve the walls consistent with the client’s goals and current best practice.
 Work is projected to include gentle cleaning, vacuum induced grouting and filling of cracks in the grout, minimal glass replacement and repair of sealants.
 The work began inthe Spring of 2015 and was completed by the time of the symposium.
-The presentation will present the Dalle de Verre walls of this extraordinary building, their condition after 40 years exposure to tropical climate and hurricanes, the restoration plans, and results of the treatment.
+The presentation highlighted the Dalle de Verre walls of this extraordinary building, their condition after 40 years exposure to tropical climate and hurricanes, the restoration plans, and results of the treatment.